JavierCastellD/SemanticFormalizationSNOMED/README.md

 # Supporting SNOMED CT postcoordination with Knowledge Graph Embeddings
 This is the GitHub repository that contains the scripts used for the article *Supporting SNOMED CT postcoordination with Knowledge Graph Embeddings*.
 Our aim is to develop a tool that can be used to create a suggestion of a postcoordinate expression for SNOMED CT given a clinical term.
 This tool uses word embedding similarity and analogies to generate such postcoordination.

-We have made available a website to test the tool: [WIP]

-The article where we explain our methodology and show our results can be seen in: [WIP]
+The article where we explain our methodology and show our results can be seen: https://www.sciencedirect.com/science/article/pii/S1532046423000187

 ## Requirements
 The library requirements are the following: